billoxbury/billoxbury.github.io/_posts/2024-01-23-clifford-nn-notes.md

 \\]
 (Exercise: check this for the example!)

 The beauty of this formulation is that _we don't need to enumerate all the paths_: we only need to pass messages back along the red edges, multiplying as we go and summing the incoming messages.
-The messages that then arrive at the variables $u,v$ will then be the respective partial derivatives.
+The messages that arrive at the variables $u,v$ will then be the respective partial derivatives.

 This formulation of the chain rule is called _back-propagation_.
 Let's see how it works for the derivative $\nabla_K(E_D)$.